alifsemi/alif_ml-embedded-evaluation-kit/docs/sections/memory_considerations.md

     ; SSE-300's internal SRAM of 4MiB - reserved for
     ; activation buffers.
-    ; This region should have 3 cycle read latency from ; both Cortex-M55 and Ethos-U55
+    ; This region should have 3 cycle read latency from ; both Cortex-M55 and Ethos-U NPU
     ;-----------------------------------------------------
     isram.bin       0x31000000  UNINIT ALIGN 16 0x00400000
     {